-J-PAL’s Evaluating Social Programs course is an immersive, five-day training will equip participants with the resources and knowledge to engage with impact evaluations of social programs.
-The interactive course provides an in-depth look at why and when randomized evaluations can be used to rigorously measure social impact, methods and considerations for their design and implementation, and how findings can inform evidence-based policies and programs.
+J-PAL’s Evaluating Social Programs course is an immersive, five-day training that equips participants with the tools to evaluate the impact of programs and policies and make evidence-informed decisions.
+This course provides an in-depth look at why and when randomized evaluations can be used to rigorously measure impact, key considerations for their design and implementation, and how findings can inform policy.

-Lectures and case studies using real-world examples will prepare participants to apply learnings at their home organizations.
-The course covers both technical design and pragmatic considerations for measuring impact with a randomized evaluation.
-The immersive format enables participants to forge connections with peers, academic researchers, and experts in the field.
+Lectures and case studies using real-world examples will prepare participants to apply learnings at their organizations.
+The course covers both technical design aspects and practical considerations for measuring impact with a randomized evaluation.
+The immersive format enables participants to forge connections with peers and policy and research experts.

 Please visit our website for information on regional Evaluating Social Programs offerings throughout the year.
 To receive updates on upcoming J-PAL courses, subscribe to our Course Announcements newsletter.

 Who is a good candidate for this course?

-The course is designed for a range of participants from governments, non-governmental organizations (NGOs), international organizations, the private sector, and foundations, working in North America and around the world.
+The course is designed for participants from governments, non-governmental organizations (NGOs), international organizations, the private sector, and foundations, working in North America and around the world.
 This includes:

 - Leaders in philanthropy